jlscheerer/xtr-warp/README.md

 ## Branches
 - [`main`](https://github.com/jlscheerer/xtr-warptree/main): Stable branch with XTR/WARP.

+> [!TIP]
+> We provide code to reproduce our measurements on Google Cloud.
+The required scripts can be found [here](https://github.com/jlscheerer/xtr-warp-gcp)

 ## Bugs
 If you experience bugs, or have suggestions for improvements, please use the issue tracker to report them.

 ------------